gwenzek/sphinx_hyperhelp/README.md

 * Install this repository: `pip install sphinx_hyperhelp`

-* Run `sphinx_hyperhelp --help` for help
+* Run `sphinx_hyperhelp --help` for help.

-* Run `sphinx_hyperhelp --name Sphinx --repo https://github.com/sphinx-doc/sphinx.git`
+* Run `sphinx_hyperhelp --name PythonDocs`
-  If it succeeds it will open the Sphinx documentation inside Sublime Text
+  If it succeeds it will open the Python documentation inside Sublime Text.

+* You can build any other project documentation with: `sphinx_hyperhelp --name NAME --repo GIT_URI` `NAME` will be the name of the documentation for Sublime Text.
+`GIT_URI` looks like "https://github.com/sphinx-doc/sphinx.git",
+it must be a valid target for `git clone`.

 * You can also use the `sphinx` command line itself and chose `hyperhelp` as the output format.
 You'll need to move yourself the generated folder to ST Packages folder.
+eg: `python -m sphinx -P -b hyperhelp cpython/doc Packages/PythonDocs`

 ## How-to ?